As several schools have departed the Pac-12, Washington State had to find a clear path forward.

 Boise State, Fresno State, Colorado State, Utah State & San Diego State Join The Pac-12

 Boise State, Colorado State, Fresno State, Utah State, and San Diego State have announced they are officially going to the Pac-12, beginning during the 2026 season.
-Gonzaga will also be going to the Pac-12 for all of the sports it participates in, which doesn’t include football.
+Gonzaga will also be going to the Pac-12 for all of its sports, which doesn’t include football.

 Those moves will likely create a ripple effect for the rest of the FBS.
-The Pac-12 needs at least one more team to be technically considered a conference, so others will likely become members of the new-look league.
-The Mountain West is losing some of its top teams and will be searching for candidates to boost its numbers back up.
+The Pac-12 needs at least one more full-time member to be technically considered a conference, so others will likely become members of the new-look league.
+The Mountain West is losing some of its top teams and has been searching for candidates to boost its numbers back up.

 Pac-12 officials reportedly believe the league can reach a media deal worth more than the Mountain West’s currently, which could be a key reason for these moves.